-It lasts their whole life and might see them not grow up like others, not understand what you say at times or learn like other kids.
-It is a disability and is often invisible and needs tests to see if they have it so we can get support for you and them.
+It lasts their whole life and might see them not grow up like others, not understand what you say, or learn like other kids.
+It is a disability and can sometimes be invisible and needs tests to see if they have it so we can get support for you and them.